 Pay the debt that incurs the highest interest rate.
 For instance, pay those that bill you 5% monthly interest rate, than with those with 3% or 2.5%.
 Focus your attention first on paying that debt, pay it off before even touching the other debts.
 The lower ones will still accumulate interest in the meantime, but since you’re paying with interest, might as well do it at the lower percentage.

 If your monthly interests are the same, make sure to pay the minimum payments on all your debts but pay in full the lowest balance so it disappears quickly on your list.
 Make the same process of the second lowest and so on as all your debts are cleared.
 This process will make the repayment course bearable and also you could see and feel the changes.

-Make use of promotional offers like transfer-all-your-credit-card-balances-to-us-pay-a-lower-interest promo.
-Moving from an original sky high 18% per month to 5% is worth it.
+Make use of promotional offers like a transfer-all-your-credit-card-balances-to-us-pay-a-lower-interest promo.
+Moving from an original sky-high 18% per month to 5% is worth it.
 But, take care and examine the offer closely for hidden charges.
 Always read the fine print.

 It will be of great help for you if you find a community where you can share and hear financial successes and failures; they are good source of knowledge and support since you’re going through the same thing.

 Credit card is an amazing tool only if you manage to use it properly.
 Discipline on spending will always be dependent on you.